SegevMunitz/astrocytes_morphology_detection/README.md

 pytest
 ```

+The smoke test and unit tests establish software correctness.
+They do not establish
+biological validity or model accuracy on the research dataset.

+## Common errors and what they mean

+### `Manifest contains no eligible annotated rows`

+Check the requested `split`, `annotation_status`, and `annotation_path`.
+By default,
+`none` and `pseudo` rows are intentionally excluded from supervised datasets.

+### `Cellpose mask file does not exist`

+Populate `cellpose_mask_path` and check whether the path is relative to the project
+root or manifest directory.
+A nucleus mask is required even for prediction-only
+images.

+### Annotation or nucleus shape does not match the image

+The mask and OME image do not have identical spatial dimensions.
+Do not resize
+blindly: first verify that they represent the same field, orientation, crop, and
+resolution.

+### Requested GFAP channel is missing

+Inspect the actual OME channel names and copy the exact GFAP name into the
+manifest.
+The code intentionally refuses to infer a channel by position.

+### Grouped cross-validation has too few groups

+Reduce `n_splits` or choose a grouping column containing at least that many unique,
+non-empty values.
+Do not solve this by splitting patches from the same image.

+### Pseudo labels are not used during training

+This is the expected default.
+Correct/review them first, or explicitly add
+`pseudo` to `train_annotation_statuses` if an experiment intentionally uses
+unreviewed model targets.

+### GPU memory is insufficient

+Reduce `training.batch_size`, then consider reducing `data.patch_size`.
+Changing
+patch size also changes spatial context and should be recorded as an experimental
+decision.

 ## Current limitations

-- Cellpose is not executed by this repository; nucleus masks are external inputs.
+- Cellpose execution is external; this project consumes existing nucleus masks.
-- The scientifically supported task is binary segmentation only.
+- The supported scientific target is binary GFAP-positive structure segmentation.
-- Multiclass configuration exists for future work, but multiclass annotations are
-  not yet available.
+- The multiclass configuration is future scaffolding, not a completed experiment.
 - SegFormer is an explicit `NotImplementedError` placeholder.
-- Notebooks are empty exploratory templates.
+- No trained checkpoint or research dataset is bundled with the repository.
-- Prediction is patch-by-patch rather than batched for throughput.
+- Prediction processes patches sequentially rather than in inference batches.
-- Checkpoints contain optimizer state, but no resume-training CLI is implemented.
+- Checkpoints contain optimizer state, but there is no resume-training CLI yet.
+- Physical-unit conversion is not applied in the current feature-extraction script.
+- Connected components are not reliable individual-astrocyte identities.
-- Skeleton, branch, endpoint, and nucleus-assignment outputs are preliminary.
+- Nucleus assignment, skeleton, branch, and endpoint outputs remain exploratory.
-- No model in this repository should be considered biologically validated yet.
+- Notebooks are currently placeholders for project-specific exploration.

 ## Development principles

-- Keep raw microscopy and original annotation exports immutable.
+- Preserve raw microscopy, Cellpose outputs, and original annotation exports.
-- Never guess missing channel identities.
-- Keep image I/O separate from preprocessing and model code.
+- Keep human-reviewed targets separate from automatic predictions.
+- Use the manifest as the source of truth for paths, metadata, and lifecycle state.
-- Define image/well splits before patch generation.
+- Define image/well splits before creating patches.
-- Keep automatic predictions separate from human-reviewed annotations.
+- Keep reusable logic in `src/astroseg` and command orchestration in `scripts/`.
-- Store complete configuration and fold assignments with training outputs.
+- Store the configuration and fold assignments needed to reproduce each run.
-- Fail clearly on invalid dimensions, labels, classes, or missing files.
+- Fail clearly on missing files, channels, invalid labels, or misaligned dimensions.
-- Prefer a small reproducible baseline over an unverified complex model.
+- Prefer a small, reproducible baseline over an unverified complex model.